 THINKING OF TOURING IN IRELAND?

-Here is a link to a detailed four-page memo, 'Thinking of touring in Europe?', produced by the European Bluegrass Music Association (EBMA).
+Here is a link to a four-page memo, 'Thinking of touring in Europe?', originally produced by the European Bluegrass Music Association (EBMA).

 We also strongly recommend two articles on Bluegrass Today by singer, writer, guitarist, bandleader, and broadcaster Chris Jones (USA): 'International man of bluegrass' and 'International touring dos and don'ts'.
 Chris has toured a lot in Europe (though not yet, unfortunately, in Ireland), and his articles are both sound advice and good reading.

 Venues: as a means of identifying venues favourable to bluegrass and old-time music, check the BIB calendar and calendar archive to get an impression of where touring bands have played in the last couple of years.